-(j) All Economic Empowerment Priority Applicants shall submit, as part of its renewal application, an attestation in a form and manner determined by the Commission, executed by the individuals who, through ownership, qualify an applicant or licensee as an Economic

-Empowerment Priority Applicant certifying that:
+(i) All Economic Empowerment Priority Applicants shall submit, as part of its renewal application, an attestation in a form and manner determined by the Commission, executed by the individuals who, through ownership, qualify an applicant or licensee as an Economic Empowerment Priority Applicant certifying that:

+1. Is in good standing with the Secretary of Commonwealth, DOR, and DUA;

+2. Provided documentation demonstrating substantial effort or progress towards achieving its goals submitted as part of its plans required under 935 CMR 500.101(1), including 935 CMR 500.101(1)(a)11. and 500.101(1)(c)8.k., as applicable; and

+3. No new information submitted as part of the renewal application, or otherwise obtained, presents suitability issues for any individual or entity listed on the application or license.

-- 1. Such individuals have had control and ownership since licensure, or the most recent renewal; and - 2.
-The licensee acknowledges that it may only avail itself of the benefits of Economic Empowerment Priority Applicant status so long as such individuals continue to have control and ownership or otherwise satisfy the criteria of Economic Empowerment Priority Applicant status as provided 935 CMR 500.002. - (k) CMO Marijuana Retailers shall submit the following information pertaining to patient supply of Marijuana: - 1.
-The licensee's policy and the procedures (e.g., data points, formulas) relied on to determine what constitutes a sufficient quantity and variety of Marijuana Products consistent with 935 CMR 500.140(15); and - 2.
-The licensee's policy and procedures for determining what qualifies as a reasonable substitution for a medical Marijuana Product under 935 CMR 500.140(15) and its policy for communicating reliance on the substitution to patients.
+(j) CMO Marijuana Retailers shall submit the following information pertaining to patient supply of Marijuana:

+1. The licensee's policy and the procedures (e.g., data points, formulas) relied on to determine what constitutes a sufficient quantity and variety of Marijuana Products consistent with 935 CMR 500.140(15); and

+2. The licensee's policy and procedures for determining what qualifies as a reasonable substitution for a medical Marijuana Product under 935 CMR 500.140(15) and its policy for communicating reliance on the substitution to patients.